renovatebot/renovate/docs/pre-release.md

 Status: beta

-Maven support has been implemented, initially supporting exact/pinned versions only, which should still be useful for hte majority of users who don't specify ranges in their `pom.xml` files.
+Maven support has been implemented, initially supporting exact/pinned versions only, which should still be useful for the majority of users who don't specify ranges in their `pom.xml` files.

 How to use: Add `"maven": { "enabled": true }` to either your bot config or your repository's `renovate.json`.
 If your repository contains _only_ Maven package files and no others then you'll need to add the `renovate.json` manually as otherwise Renovate won't detect any package files by default and will skip the Onboarding PR.